Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Fire and property damage to neighbours | Kitchen fires that spread to adjacent units, especially in shared or converted industrial spaces |

-Cloud kitchens operating through delivery platforms like GrabFood and foodpanda should pay special attention to food safety liability.
-The customer can't see your kitchen, which means their trust is entirely based on the food that arrives.
+Cloud kitchens operating through delivery platforms should pay special attention to food safety liability.
+The customer can't see your kitchen, so their trust is entirely based on the food that arrives.
 If something goes wrong, they're coming to you, not the delivery platform.

 Food Poisoning: Your Biggest Liability Exposure